 Typically, bow rakes and thatch rakes are ideal for removing thick layers of grass.
 It’s important to remove the dead grass layer as it will build-up above the soil, depriving it of air and essential nutrients.

 If you have a large backyard, you might need to know how to use a leaf blower.
-Find out what happened when our editor used four different tools to get rid of leaves and what worked best.
+Find out what happened when our editor used four different tools to get rid of leaves and what worked best and 5 ways to prepare your garden tools for spring.
 And you might also want to know when you should stop mowing your lawn for the winter; be sure not to make these one of the many potential lawn care mistakes.